The Chosen One is HERE!!!!

 Lack of Oversight: Despite handling over a million dollars a year, the IACA has no audit committee, no formal oversight, no strategic plan, and no association budget.

 A Weaponized Code of Conduct: The Code of Conduct, which is the basis for ethics complaints, can be modified by the board without discussion or member consent.
 This "back-door" method has been used to negatively influence the ethics complaint process and silence dissent.
 In December 2024, when the IACA was embroiled in numerous ethics complaints, broad changes were made to the Code of Conduct without member review or approval.
 Two specific prohibitions were removed from the Code of Conduct: "Members will not...Solicit or accept any gifts in connection with official IACA duties in excess of $150.00 (USD)" and "Members will not...Solicit or accept any bribes in connection with official IACA duties".
 These clauses were removed from the IACA Code of Conduct sometime between December 17, 2024 and January 16, 2025.
 Modification to the Code of Conduct were also made so the IACA could police member-to-member communications, and they altered reporting requirements to require members to report members charged with "crimes of moral turpitude", not convicted.
 The vague nature of this document has allowed bad actors to weaponize it for their gain.
-You can review the archived versions of these pages here: and here
+You can review the archived versions of these pages here: and here.
+The IACA leadership claims the move was done to consolidate language into one place (the Conflict of Interest Policy / Professional Standards).
+However, the edit weakened the policy in the process by replacing very specific language with very broad language that is subject to interpretation.

 Records Mismanagement: The IACA has systematically failed to preserve official records, establish a records retention policy, or make documents consistently available to members.
 Sharing official records is even grounds for an ethics complaint.
 This intentionally limited insight into IACA operations is troubling and undermines the trust that should be built through consistent and transparent governance.